Scarborough has one of the highest proportions of low earners in England, with more than a third of workers paid less than the Real Living Wage.

-Charities and trade unions have warned of a “rising tide of in-work poverty” with millions of workers struggling to make ends meet.
+Charities and trade unions have warned of a “rising tide of in-work poverty” across the country, with millions of workers struggling to make ends meet.

 The latest figures from the Office for National Statistics reveal 36.6% of jobs in Scarborough earn less than the real living wage – around 12,000 workers in total.

 The Real Living Wage, which was £8.75 per hour when the data was compiled but has since been revised to £9, is set by the Living Wage Foundation.

 It is higher than the living wage introduced by the Government in 2016, which is the legal minimum employers can pay workers aged 25 and over, and instead calculates the minimum amount a person needs to earn to meet their everyday living costs.

 The Living Wage Foundation argues that businesses paying the living wage benefit from more productive and motivated workers.